bmatiasruben/zPulse/README.md

 **zPulse** is a Pynq-based pulse generator for the ZCU102 platform.
 Can in principle be expanded to any Zynq Ultrascale+ board with transceivers available.
 The design itself is not complex or complicated, but I've found very little references on using transceivers combined with Pynq online.

-**DISCLAIMER**: For this design I'm using a file called DACRAMstreamer.v.
+**DISCLAIMER**: For this design I was using a file called DACRAMstreamer.v.
 That file is a modified version from one that can be found on the [RFSoC 4x2 MTS example](https://github.com/Xilinx/RFSoC-MTS).
 Nevertheless, it's not an extremely complex code, but didn't want to waste time making my own.

+**DISCLAIMER UPDATE**: I did create my own, and is now within Sources/BRAM_streamer_data.vhd

 # Features